rebcabin/tangledown/README.md

 - first open README.md
 - then you do `View->Activate Command Palette`
 - then you check `Pair Notebook with Markdown`
-- then you right-click README.md and say `Open With -> Jupytext Notebook`
+- then you right-click `README.md` and say `Open With -> Jupytext Notebook`
-- then if you edit one of the two, README.md or README.ipynb ...
+- then if you edit one of the two, `README.md` or `README.ipynb` ...

-Jupytext will update the other, though to see the updates, you must `File->Reload Notebook from Disk` or `File->Reload Markdown File from Disk`, as appropriate.
+Jupytext will update the other,

+> though to see the updates, you must `File->Reload Notebook from Disk` or `File->Reload Markdown File from Disk`, as appropriate.

-If you're reading or modifying `README.ipynb`, or if you `Open With -> Jupytext Notebook` (my preference), you will see tiny cells above and below all your tagged nowebs and tangles. ***DON'T DELETE THE TINY CELLS***.
+If you're reading or modifying `README.ipynb`, or if you `Open With -> Jupytext Notebook` on `README.md` (my preference), you will see tiny cells above and below all your tagged nowebs and tangles. ***DON'T DELETE THE TINY CELLS***.
 Renderers of Markdown simply ignore the tags, but Jupytext makes tiny cells out of them!

 Don't RUN cells with embedded `block` tags in Jupyter.
 See the end of this document, and also see `hello_world.ipynb` after you have opened `hello_world.md` and _Paired Notebook With Markdown_; remember the _Activate Command Palette_ GUI?